genartclub/code-of-conduct/code_of_conduct.md

 ## Consequences

-Participants asked to stop any harassing behavior are expected to comply immediately.
-If a participant engages in harassing behavior, the administrators may take any action they deem appropriate, up to and including expulsion from the community and identification of the participant as a harasser to other members.
+Participants asked to stop any unacceptable behavior are expected to comply immediately.
+If a participant engages in unacceptable behavior, the administrators may take any action they deem appropriate, up to and including expulsion from the community and identification of the participant as a harasser to other members.
 At the discretion of the admins, or by request, one or more of the parties involved may request to discuss the violation and how to avoid similar situations in the future.

 ## Acknowledgements